albinblaschka/vegsoup-data/README.md

 > `expo` exposition, aspect
 > `slope` slope, inclination

-Other fields, such as country, province (district), nearest village, and altitude can be obtained with the `reverseGeocode` function.
+Other fields, such as, country, province (district), nearest village, and altitude can be obtained with the `reverseGeocode` function.

 **Geographic coordinates**